TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 # Becoming a TUfast Developer

-Wir Organisieren das Projekt im [Project-Board](https://github.com/orgs/TUfast-TUD/projects/1).
-Dort findest du ToDos - erhalten durch eigene Ziele und Nutzerfeedback.
-Alternativ kannst du auch eigene Features Vorschlagen - wir freuen uns über kreative Ideen! **Achtung**: Das Project-board ist nicht immer aktuell.
+Wir sammeln Aufgaben im [Project-Board](https://github.com/orgs/TUfast-TUD/projects/1).Alternativ kannst du auch eigene Features Vorschlagen - wir freuen uns über kreative Ideen! **Achtung**: Das Project-board ist nicht immer aktuell.

 **Bitte sprich mit uns ab, bevor du neue Features implementierst**.
 Wir kommunizieren über einen [Matrix-Space](https://matrix.to/#/#tu-fast:tu-dresden.de).
 Dort kannst du dich über dein TU-Login anmelden.
-Ansonsten auch gerne Issues nutzen.

 ## Getting started

 #### Developing browser extensions

-If you never worked with browser extensions before, you should read this very [nice tutorial](https://developer.chrome.com/docs/extensions/mv2/getstarted/) by google (note that we are using manifest-version v2!).
-Alternatively you can use the instructions from [mozilla](https://developer.mozilla.org/de/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).
-You should read most chapters in this tutorial.
-Espacially make sure you understand the difference between content- and background-scripts, their scopes and how they can exchange information with messaging.
-If you go through this tutorial, you should understand how TUfast works.
+If you never worked with browser extensions before, you should read this very [nice tutorial](https://developer.chrome.com/docs/extensions/mv2/getstarted/) by google.
+Currently we are still using manifest v2, but we plan to switch to v3 in proximate future.
+Alternatively you can use the instructions from [mozilla](https://developer.mozilla.org/de/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).When reading, ake sure you understand the difference between content- and background-scripts, their scopes and how they can exchange information with messaging.

 #### Working with this repo

-Everything related to the browser extension can be found in `/src`.
-There you will find the `manifest.json` and background-script (`background.js`) directly.
+Everything related to the browser extension can be found in `/src`: `manifest.json`, background-script (`background.js`) and so on.
 Content scripts are in `/src/contentScripts`.
 In `/src/freshContent` you can find newly created webcontent that is used in TUfast, e.g. the popup or settings-page.

 #### Used frameworks